Same-sex marriage in Chile

 Same-sex marriage has been legal in Chile since 10 March 2022.
-The path to legalization began in June 2021 when President Sebastián Piñera announced his administration's intention to sponsor a bill for this cause.
-The Chilean Senate passed the legislation on 21 July 2021, followed by the Chamber of Deputies on 23 November 2021.
+The path to legalization began in June 2021 when President Sebastián Piñera announced his administration's intention to sponsor a bill to open marriage to same-sex couples.
+The Chilean Senate passed the legislation on 21 July, followed by the Chamber of Deputies on 23 November.
 Due to disagreements between the two chambers of the National Congress on certain aspects of the bill, a mixed commission was formed to resolve these issues.
-A unified version of the bill was approved on 7 December 2021.
-President Piñera signed it into law on 9 December, and it was published in the country's official gazette on 10 December.
+A unified version of the bill was approved on 7 December.
+President Piñera signed it into law on 9 December, and it was published in the country's official gazette on 10 December 2021.
 The law took effect 90 days later, and the first same-sex marriages occurred on 10 March 2022.
 Chile was the sixth country in South America, (Note: After Argentina, Brazil, Uruguay, Colombia, and Ecuador) the seventh in Latin America and the 29th in the world to legalize same-sex marriage.

-Before this, Chile recognized same-sex couples through civil unions, known in Spanish as acuerdo de unión civil (AUC), which were available to all couples regardless of sexual orientation and provided some, but not all, of the rights of marriage.
+Chile also recognizes civil unions, which are available to all couples regardless of sexual orientation and provide some, but not all, of the rights of marriage.
 The first civil unions were registered on 22 October 2015.

 Civil unions

 Bachelet's first presidency

 In the January 2006 presidential campaign, both major candidates, center-left Michelle Bachelet and center-right Sebastián Piñera, voiced their support for civil unions, but the Catholic Church and many members of the National Congress were opposed.

-In October 2009, a civil union bill was introduced to the National Congress, but it failed to pass.
+A civil union bill was introduced to the National Congress in October 2009, but it failed to pass.